Aller au contenu principal

 • Develop partnerships and joint ventures within its sector and with the other Graduate Schools at Université Paris-Saclay

-Biosphera is led by a variety of stakeholders from Université Paris-Saclay
+Biosphera is led by 7 stakeholders from Université Paris-Saclay

 • 1 engineering school: AgroParisTech (Biosphera co-ordinator)